 - 1. Significance: The proposal should identify and explain how it meets the Specialty Crop competitiveness mandate and the possible effects of the actions or research on concepts, methods, technologies, treatments, services or preventive interventions.
 20 points - 2.
 Approach: The proposal should provide a framework, design, method, and analysis, which is well integrated, reasoned, and appropriate to the aims of the project.
 It is expected that the applicant will acknowledge potential problem areas and identify contingency approaches as necessary.
 20 points - 3.
 Research or Innovation: The project proposal should be original and innovative.
 The activity or research should challenge existing paradigms or research, address a critical barrier, extend or develop and employ novel concepts, methodologies, or tools.
 20 points - 4.
 Environment: The project environment and logistics should reasonably contribute to the probability of success.
 The proposal should adequately describe collaborative arrangements and any unique features of the action environment.
 10 points - 5.
 Leadership and organizational plan: The proposal should describe the governance and organizational structure as well as specify the roles and responsibilities of key personnel.
 In addition, it should identify the expected outputs of external contractors.
 5 points - 6.
-Support Documentation: The proposal should include letters of support, financial capability, reports of previous successful experience, resumes', and proof of good standing (non-debarment or suspension) within the Federal system.
+Support Documentation: The proposal should include 2-3 letters of support, financial capability, reports of previous successful experience, resumes', and proof of good standing (non-debarment or suspension) within the Federal system.
 5 points - 7.
 Clarity and conciseness: The proposal should follow a logical model pathway that clearly defines the undertaking, the resources, the expected outputs, and the expected outcomes.
 Proper attention should be paid to punctuation, spelling and grammar.
 10 points - 8.
-Budget and Narratives: The budget narrative should explain in detail how the funds will be used for each category and segregated from other funding sources.
+Budget and Narratives: Indirect costs are NOT allowed.
+The budget summary should reflect the total budget for the entire grant period and the narrative should explain in detail how the funds will be used for each category and if the amounts differ from year 1 and 2, and segregated from other funding sources.
 If using matching funds, matching fund sources should be elucidated clearly and be segregated from requested funds.
 10 points